 Innovators Award

-This award is for faculty members to explore an innovative concept in “translational” science that has applicability to improving human health.
-Examples could include fundamental research, clinical research, diagnostic tests, biomarkers, biomedical engineering advances, and imaging advances.
-Collection of data for improved evidence-based medical guidance are of great interest.
+The Innovators Award is for faculty members to explore an innovative concept that has applicability to improving human health.
+Examples include fundamental research, clinical research, diagnostic tests, biomarkers, biomedical engineering advances, and imaging advances.
 This award is for $100,000 over two years ($50,000 per year).

 Career Development Award

-This award for $100,000 over two years ($50,000 per year) is designed to support investigators early in their career to derive preliminary data in a key concept area that has high potential to lead to extended funding from NIH, EU, and other large research funding sources.
+The Career Development Award is designed to support investigators early in their career to obtain preliminary data in a key concept area that has high potential to lead to extended funding from NIH, EU, and other large research funding sources.
+This award is for $100,000 over two years ($50,000 per year).

 Victor McKusick Fellowship

-For further information, please contact Lauren May, MPH, Research Director at lmay@marfan.org.
+For further information, please contact Lauren May, MPH, Director of Research, at lmay@marfan.org.